badscrew/DeadKings/README.md

 ## TODO

 * Move from LTSpice to Spectrum Micro-Cap?
+* Kicad v6
 * Work on octaver Fuzz module
-* Work on everdrive module
+* Work on overdrive module
 * Work on mixer module